MAdesuyi94/Spotify-Audio-to-Text/README.md

 Sentiment analysis is performed when the user selects a song from their Spotify extraction and the song is translated into text, additionally by doing it so the user can review the song classification.

 # Challenges
-•	Having to place the ffmpeg.exe file in the Scripts folder and declaring the environment variable to convert songs that are downloaded in users’ machine – See Appendix 1
+•	Having to place the ffmpeg.exe file in the Scripts folder and declaring the environment variable to convert songs that are downloaded in users’ machine

 •	Finding the right parameters needed to get the best audio to text conversion